 – As always, we advise seeking a Board Certified Plastic Surgeon.
 You should choose treatment based on skill, experience, and training.
 More than likely, cosmetic surgery is within your reach.
 Do some research, make an appointment, and plan ahead to achieve your cosmetic goals.

-( Dr. Vincent Lepore is a Board Certified Plastic Surgeon, serving San Jose, Los Gatos, Cupertino, and all of the Bay Area.
-Dr. Lepore is expert in all areas of Cosmetic and Reconstructive Surgery.
-For your convenience, most of his surgeries are performed in his on-site AAAASF-Certified outpatient surgical facility.
-Many of his patients take advantage of his longstanding relationships with a number of Medical Financing companies. ) Have a question- or wish to schedule a consultation?
-Please call us at 408-356-4241.
+( Dr. Vincent Lepore, Dr. Benjamin Maser, and Dr. Steven Bates are Board Certified Plastic Surgeons, serving San Jose, Los Gatos, Cupertino, and all of the Bay Area.
+For your convenience, most of our surgeries are performed in our on-site AAAASF-Certified outpatient surgical facility.
+Many of our patients take advantage of our longstanding relationships with a number of Medical Financing companies. ) Have a question- or wish to schedule a consultation?
+Please call us at 408-356-4241.)